sirupsen/anki-airtable/README.md

 # Anki Airtable

-This is an Anki plugin that can synchronize an Airtable to Anki.
+This is an Anki plugin that can synchronize an Airtable to Anki when Anki starts up.
 At the end of the day, Anki is just a flash-card frontend to a database.
 Why not use Airtable as that database?
 Airtable is much nicer to use as a database, and makes the data searchable outside of Anki.

 I use this to organize and memorize things like the trees and flowers of Ontario, cheeses from around the world, macronutrients of various foods, how to